atgreen/simple-scaler/README.md

 # simple-scaler

+Simple-scaler makes is easy to extend your on-prem OpenShift cluster into the Azure cloud using custom, application-specific scaling logic.

-simple-scaler scales a series of pre-configured Azure-hosted OpenShift worker nodes up and down by simply turning them on and off in an ordered sequence.
-Once 'off', the VM is 'deallocated', meaning that the only ongoing charge will be for the VM disk image (as low as
+It does this by providing a simple API for growing and shrinking a group of pre-configured Azure-hosted OpenShift worker nodes by simply turning them on and off in an ordered sequence.
+Once 'off', the VM is 'deallocated' in Azure, meaning that the only ongoing charge will be for the VM disk image (as low as $3/month).
-$3/month).
 Once 'on', the pre-configured worker node will reattach to the cluster and start taking on load.

+This allows you to 'burst' for extra capacity into the cloud, but within the control of your on-prem OpenShift cluster, for a true hybrid-cloud experience.

 ![alt text](simple-scaler.png "Stretching your cluster to Azure")